Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Introduction

-where $\tilde f (\bullet ;x^\nu)$ is strongly convex, all $\tilde g_i (\bullet; x^\nu)$ are convex, $\kappa(x^\nu) \in \mathbb R$ is nonnegative and $e \in \mathbb R^m$ is the vector with all components being one (additional technical assumptions will be discussed later on).
-We show that subproblem \eqref{eq:approx problem} always has a unique solution by construction.
-The choice of these direction-generating subproblems includes, for example, SQP-type subproblems, when $\tilde g$ is just a linearization of $g$ and $\tilde f$ a positive definite quadratic approximation of $f$.
-But the conditions we impose on \eqref{eq:approx problem} leave room for much flexibility in tailoring \eqref{eq:approx problem} to the problem at hand and to exploit any available specific structure in \eqref{eq:startpro}.
-Of course, the choice of $\tilde f$ and $\tilde g$ must aim at a balance that makes \eqref{eq:approx problem} as easy to solve as possible, while generating ``good'' directions $d^\nu$.
-We do not go into these practical details, since they are problem dependent, but we underline that the assumptions necessary for our analysis cover a sufficiently broad set of cases.
+where $\tilde f (\bullet ;x^\nu)$ and $\tilde g_i (\bullet; x^\nu)$ are strongly convex and convex approximations of $f$ and $g$, respectively, $\kappa(x^\nu) \in \mathbb R$ is nonnegative and defined to make the subproblem feasible, $\beta$ is a user-chosen positive constant, and $e \in \mathbb R^m$ is the vector with all components being one.
+The classical SQP subproblem is a particular instance of \eqref{eq:approx problem intro}, when $\tilde g$ is just a linearization of $g$ and $\tilde f$ a positive definite quadratic approximation of $f$.
+Our more general approach leaves room for much flexibility in tailoring the direction finding subproblem to the problem at hand and to exploit any available specific structure in \eqref{eq:startpro}, see Section \ref{Sec:dirfind} for more details.